 - 5.9.
 The types of charges must include, at a minimum, a capacity tariff of (RM/GJ/day). - 5.10.
 The types of charges may include a commodity tariff.
 Where a commodity tariff is applied, the proportion of Allowed Revenue recovered through this tariff should reflect the share of variable or short-term volume-driven costs in total costs. - 5.11.
 The types of charges may include standing or other fixed charges to recover the costs of services, such as metering, that are provided irrespective of whether any capacity is booked or any volumes of gas flowed in any one period. - 5.12.
-Regulated Tariffs may be applied to: - (a) the unloading of liquefied natural gas; - (b) the storage of liquefied natural gas; or - (c) the regasification and send-out of liquefied natural gas.
+Unless otherwise approved by the Commission, the Base Tariff Table will be applied on a postage-stamp basis with no locational element. - 5.13.
+Regulated Tariffs may be applied to: - (a) the reserved entry capacity to the facility; - (b) the reserved exit capacity from the facility; or - (c) a combination of entry and exit capacity.